slatinsky/DiscordChatExporter-frontend/README.md

 preprocess script will:
 - merge JSON files by guilds
 - deduplicate messages, authors and reactions to reduce used memory footprint
-- pair messages with their media files
+- pair messages with their assets
 - save processed data to `/static/data/` folder.
 You can delete this folder at any time, original JSON files in `/static/input/` will never be changed.

 After running preprocess script, don't remove `/static/input/` folder - it's needed to serve media files.